Gary Burghoff: Later career

 Burghoff appeared regularly on TV, making appearances on such game shows as Match Game, Tattletales, Liar's Club, Hollywood Squares, and Showoffs.
 He also appeared in the film B.S.
 I Love You, as well as one episode each of The Love Boat and Ellery Queen.
 His M*A*S*H character, Radar O'Reilly, appeared on two episodes in the first season of AfterMASH.
-It was then spun off into W*A*L*T*E*R, which aired only once in the Eastern and Central time zones only.
+It was then spun off into W*A*L*T*E*R, which aired only once in the Eastern and Central time zones.

 In the 1980s, Burghoff was the TV spokesman for BP gasoline and IBM computers.
 In 2000, Burghoff was a spokesman for dot-com era auction aggregation site PriceRadar.com.

-Burghoff is a self-taught amateur wildlife painter who also qualified to handle injured wildlife in California.
+Burghoff is a self-taught amateur wildlife painter who also is qualified to handle injured wildlife in California.

 He worked as a professional jazz drummer, heading the trio The We Three.
 In the M*A*S*H episode "Showtime", Radar is seen playing a solo on the drums; he was actually performing, and the music was not overdubbed.
 He can also be seen playing drums in the M*A*S*H episode "Bulletin Board" in the picnic scene and the episode "Dear Dad...Again" in the no-talent show scene.